akrisrn/v-no-doc/en/common.md

 @updater: AkrISrn
 @commit: ea5e205

-::: .readonly.danger.bold The document is still worked in process, and it maybe lacks a lot of content.
+::: .readonly.danger.bold The documentation is still worked in process, and it maybe lacks a lot of content.
 :::

 --8<--